 Every 10 years, the U.S. Census Bureau conducts a massive collection of demographic data that attempts to collect information about every person living in the United States.
 The Census Bureau publishes information both in print and on its official website.
 If you need to cite information published by the Census Bureau in Modern Language Association, or MLA, style, cite briefly within the text and then provide full bibliographic information in a works-cited page at the end of your paper.

 Cite the name of the organization parenthetically within the text.
 If you are citing a print publication with page numbers, cite the page number as well.
 For example:

 According to data collected in 2010, the Hispanic population in the U.S. "continues to rise drastically" (U.S. Census Bureau 6).

 If you name the organization in your sentence, you need only cite the page numbers, if applicable.
-For example:

 According to data collected by the U.S. Census Bureau in 2010, the Hispanic population in the U.S. "continues to rise drastically" (6).